 - Be a patient listener and offer unlimited cuddles/hugs

-- Talk about shared long-term goals (like a live-in relationship)
+- Talk about shared long-term goals

 When starting over in a relationship, some support from a therapist will ensure a clear path for reconciliation has been set out for you.
 An unbiased professional will help you figure out what went wrong and how to address it.
 Yes, there may be some “when you say that, it makes me feel like this” involved.
 If it’s help you’re looking for, Bonobology’s panel of experienced therapists is only a click away.